 One of Dubai’s less popular malls is set to become the city’s new must-visit destination – after it is sunk into the waters of the Arabian Gulf, two kilometres off the Jumeirah coastline.

-Mall Under The Waves (formerly Deira Sunshine Plaza) is expected to be ready for visitors by the second half of 2013.
+Mall Under The Waves (formerly Deira Sunshine Plaza) is expected to be ready for visitors by the second half of next year.
 The mall will – according to reports – combine the excitement of SCUBA exploration with world-class retail opportunities.

 “Not only are we creating a luxury watersports facility for residents and visitors alike, we’re breathing new life into one of our older malls,” said project manager Leighton Buzzard.
 “We expect ‘submarine urban regeneration’ to become the buzzword of next year.”

 Buzzard also confirmed rumours that some parts of the mall would remain open for business while underwater, and that “several” big-name brands had expressed an interest in leasing space.